OMerkel/UCThello/README.md

 selected options.
 In fact it can be played depending on your configuration following the official tournament rules of the WOF - World Othello Federation - if intended [WOF14].
 Other rule settings to play variants are available, too.
-Playing strength is limited and thus kept at a moderate to quite strong level on purpose due to the target environment, device platform, and audience expectations.
+Per design decision the playing strength is limited for pleasure and fun level.
+Thus it is kept at a moderate to quite strong level on purpose due to the target environment, device platform, and audience expectations.
-This is done e.g. to avoid battery drains if full CPU and GPU core support would be implemented leading to bad user experience.
+This is done e.g. by limitation of the maximum AI response time and using a single execution thread for AI only plus just a second independent execution thread for a responsive user interface to avoid battery drains if full CPU and GPU core support would be implemented leading to bad user experience.
 Other possible but at least currently postponed improvements could be done by simple usage of a well-known and available game opening book.